Nonary/PlayNiteWatcher/readme.md

 - Your host computer must be running on Windows.
 - Sunshine must be installed as a service (the zip version of Sunshine won't work with this script).
-- Set Sunshine's logging level to Debug.
-- Users must have read permissions to `%WINDIR%/Temp/Sunshine.log` (do not change other permissions, just ensure Users have at least read permissions).
 - Sunshine is at least 0.20 or higher.

 ## Setup